camguillory/Audio-Priority-Bar/README.md

 - **Drag-to-reorder**: Reorder devices by dragging or using up/down arrows.
 - **Volume control**: Adjust volume with slider or scroll wheel.
 - **Menu bar integration**: Shows current mode icon and volume percentage.

-## Screenshots

-The app lives in your menu bar and shows:
-- Speaker/headphone/custom mode indicator
-- Current volume level

-Click to open the popover with:
-- Mode toggle (Speakers / Headphones / Custom)
-- Volume slider
-- Prioritized device lists
-- Edit mode for managing disconnected devices

 ## Installation